JefersonS/LoLFriender/README.md

 ===================

-LoL Friends was created as a way of discoverying new summoners to play with in League of Legends.
+LoL Friender was created as a way of discoverying new summoners to play with in League of Legends.
 We use information like previous games played and formers fellows.

 ----------